circonus/product-docs/circonus3/visualizations/heatmap.md

 - **Percentage Mode** will show legend values as percentages.

-- **Number of Colors** specifies the number of color buckets to create.
-Minimum is 2 and maximum is 10.
+- The **Number of Colors** specifies the number of color buckets to create: Minimum is 2 and maximum is 10.

 - **Custom Range** allows you to define custom ranges for your color buckets.
 For each of the color buckets, you need to specify the minimum value (inclusive) and the maximum value (exclusive) of a range.